 The federal government offers two scholarships for undergraduates:

 - Gilman scholarships are designed for students who are normally underrepresented in study abroad.
 Successful applicants can be science majors or minority students who normally would not choose the study abroad option during their undergraduate years.
 Applications are taken online, and funds are awarded twice a year.
-Applicants must qualify for PELL grants and must apply to a study-travel option with a minimum of 4 weeks in length.
+Applicants must qualify for PELL grants.

 - The Boren Scholarship is given by the National Security Education Program (NSEP.)
 The NSEP Scholarship program is awarded through a national merit-based process, and funds study in emerging nations.
 Preference is given to students who will study abroad for one full semester or longer.